PaNOSC-ViNYL/ase/doc/ase/calculators/onetep.rst

 of orbitals.

 This interface makes it possible to use ONETEP as a calculator in ASE.
-You need to have a copy of the ONETEP code and an appropriate
+You need to have a copy of the ONETEP code (and an appropriate license) to use this interface.

 Additionally you will need pseudopotential or PAW dataset files for the combination of atom types of your system.